 Stay: Two nights in a Japanese-style room at Hanaougi Bettei Iiyama – breakfast & dinner

 No trip to Japan would be complete without an exploration of Kyoto.
 You’ll reach the city by train from Takayama via Nagoya, and check in to your luxury hotel in the Higashiyama Shichijo district.
 Immersed in the traditional cultural heart of Kyoto, you’ll find yourself within easy reach of the Sanjusangendo Temple, the Kyoto National Museum and countless shrines and landmarks.

 Alongside a private guide, you’ll be able to lose yourself in the busy lanes and hidden alleyways that characterise old Kyoto and come to appreciate the mysteries of the geiko and maiko, not to mention fan dancing, shamisen playing, Japanese wordplay and social etiquette.

-Stay: Three nights in a Standard Room at the Hyatt Regency Kyoto
+Stay: Three nights in a Twin Room Annex at the Kanra Kyoto – bed & breakfast

 Journey by bullet train through extraordinary countryside to Hiroshima.
 Out of the horrific disaster that ended the Second World War, Hiroshima has risen like a phoenix and is now a bustling, charming town gathered around a poignant Peace Park and Museum.
 Your private guide will take you to visit Hiroshima Castle, Shukkei-en Garden with its quaint tea houses and the Hiroshima Prefectural Museum of Art containing fabulous paintings by both Japanese and international artists.